ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   and prepare final version of `Methods` content.

 - **Week Four: February 13 - February 17**: Use the computational artifact to
-  conduct experiments and then record and analyze all results.
+  conduct experiments and record and analyze results.

 - **Week Four: February 20 - February 24**: Write the first draft of content in Chapter 4, called `Experimental Results`.